Auto racing: Sports car racing

 Famous sports car races include the 24 Hours of Le Mans, the Rolex 24 at Daytona, 24 Hours of Spa-Franchorchamps, the 12 Hours of Sebring, the 6 Hours of Watkins Glen, and the 1000 mi Petit Le Mans at Road Atlanta.
-There is also the 24 Hours of the Nürburgring on the famed Nordschleife track and the Dubai 24 Hour, which is aimed at GT3 and below cars with a mixture of professional and pro-am drivers.
+There is also the 24 Hours of the Nürburgring on the famed Nordschleife track, the Bathurst 12 Hour on the Mount Panorama Circuit, the Suzuka 1000 km is the International Summer Endurance Race at East Asia, and the Dubai 24 Hour, which is aimed at GT3 and below cars with a mixture of professional and pro-am drivers.

 Production-car racing

 Production-car racing, otherwise known as "showroom stock" in the US, is an economical and rules-restricted version of touring-car racing, mainly used to restrict costs.
 Numerous production racing categories are based on particular makes of cars.

 Most series, with a few exceptions, follow the Group N regulation.
 There are several different series that are run all over the world, most notably, Japan's Super Taikyu and IMSA's Firehawk Series, which ran in the 1980s and 1990s all over the United States.